 To think less of us, to dismiss us, to treat us as novelties, to turn us away from temples… is to deny Shiva, is to to live in ignorance… it is a sin!

-A Western Hindu is a Hindu, if “Hindu” is a term used to describe the specific sets of spiritual concepts laid out by the sages.
+A Western Hindu is a Hindu, if “Hindu” is a term used to describe a person who follows the specific sets of spiritual concepts laid out by the sages.
 Was Shankara ONLY talking to Indians?
 Was the vision of the sages limited ONLY to people from India… or are those truths universal?

 OK, this is not debatable, those truths are universal!
 A Western Hindu is a Hindu.
 I will say this proudly (EGO), I have probably read many more of the core scriptures than most Indians at the Temples I visit.
 How many India-born Hindus have read “The Siva Purana?”
 I have read about 6 books to prepare for it and am well over halfway through the 2,200 pages!
 I have read many translations of “The Bhagavad Gita.”
 Geographic accidents of birth are as irrelevant as the ego itself.